 Before teaching, he was the Executive Chef at Oconomowoc Lake Club for 20 years.
-His education includes a culinary degree from the Culinary Institute of America (Hyde Park, New York) and a BS in Food Science/Food Service Administration from the University of Wisconsin – Madison, including additional studies in meat and animal science.
+His education includes a culinary degree from the Culinary Institute of America (Hyde Park, New York) and a BS in Food Science/Food Service Administration from the University of Wisconsin – Madison, including additional meat and animal science studies.
 He was a founding board member of the Slow Food Wisconsin SE.

 We are rediscovering flavor from the ground up!